plesk/plesk-ext-sdk/docs/extension-sdk-features.md

 }
 ```

-We used action helper `serverForm` for describe input.
-The second parameter is the callback which will call when a request passes validation.
+Here, we use the action helper `serverForm` to describe input.
+The second parameter is the callback, which will be called when a request passes validation.

-Now we can write our form.
-We will use component `ServerForm` for it.
+Now we can implement our form.
+We will use the component `ServerForm` for it.
 Create the component with your form and put it into `index.js`:

 `src/frontend/index.js`